 Don't be fooled.

-In the past several years coupon-hunting sites have proliferated, from mommy bloggers to individual business models that only exist to showcase the latest deals with tips and tricks.
+Coupon-hunting sites have proliferated, from bloggers and influencers to individual business models that only exist to showcase the latest deals with tips and tricks.

-Just because everyone's doing them, doesn't mean they are a successful strategy.
+Just because everyone's doing them doesn't mean they are a successful strategy.

 Just look at what it has done to Macy's - you'd be a fool not to shop there without a coupon.